cdl-geneseo/geneseo-dictionary/B/Brainfart.md

 # Brainfart

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Brainfart

 Created by  Unknown User (tjc13), last modified on Nov 24, 2008

 noun- a temporary loss of cognitive function, when someone cannot remember something they know